hnky/blog/teams-ndi-obs.md

 ### Setup a NDI Source in OBS
 In this section we are going to create a scene in OBS with NDI source from a Team Meeting.

-- First you have to start a Team Meeting with at least one guest.
+- First you have to start a Teams Meeting with at least one guest.
 - Create a new NDI Source in OBS
   - Click the + icon under sources
   - Select "Create new"